 Amsterdam is famous for many things, but most often you can hear

-- Rijksmuseum – It’s Dutch national museum, where you can find Amsterdam art and history from the Middle Ages to the present day.
+- Rijksmuseum – It’s Dutch national museum, where you see Amsterdam art and learn about history from the Middle Ages to the present day.

 - Anne Frank House – Anne Frank was a little Jewish girl writing a diary during the Holocaust.
 This museum is dedicated to her life.
-You will learn about her biography as well as about the second world war from point of view of a young girl.
+You learn about her biography and about the second world war from point of view of a young girl.

 - Red Light District – almost anyone visiting Amsterdam go to this famous part of the town.
 It’s located in the city center and you can find